graphile/graphile.github.io/src/pages/docs/plugins.md

 #### `builder.hook(name, fn)`: Register a hook

-The plugin may add a hook by calling `builder.hook(hookName, hookFunction)`, for example this hook will log the name of each GraphQLObjectType that is
+The plugin may add a hook by calling `builder.hook(hookName, hookFunction)`.

-built:
+Example: this hook will log the name of each GraphQLObjectType that is built:

 ```js
 function GraphQLObjectTypeLogNamePlugin(builder) {